std-s/MMBAlertsPickers/README.md

 # Alerts & Pickers

 Advanced usage of native UIAlertController with TextField, TextView, DatePicker, PickerView, TableView, CollectionView and MapView.
+It supports Arabic countries.